 ‘Epidemic’ of violence against staff could see bus and rail services curtailed

-Union says anti-social behavior and thuggery on public transport is on the rise
+Union says antisocial behaviour and thuggery on public transport is on the rise

 The National Bus and Rail Union (NBRU) says it simply cannot ‘stand idly by’ as attacks on its members continue.